Home Maintenance Checklist: Seasonal and Monthly To-Dos

 For more details on power washing a deck or patio, click here.

-If you have an HVAC system, you’ll want to call a HVAC professional to have them come up for a good cleaning and a checkup.
-They will look for signs of damage to the duct work, clean and service the HVAC unit, and can clean the vents in the bathroom as well.
+If you have an HVAC system, you’ll want to call an HVAC professional to have them come up for a good cleaning and a checkup.
+They will look for signs of damage to the ductwork, service the HVAC unit, and clean the vents in the bathroom as well.

 Click here to find an HVAC professional near you.